How to Get a HELOC With Bad Credit

 Just keep in mind that refinancing your mortgage will adjust all of its terms.
 You may end up with a much higher interest rate and monthly payment amount than you have right now due to your bad credit score.

 - Unsecured personal loans – Unsecured personal loans let you borrow money without putting up any collateral.
-They come with shorter loan terms, fixed interest rates, and smaller loan amounts than HELOCs.
+They come with a shorter loan term or repayment period, fixed interest rates, and smaller loan amounts than HELOCs.

 Unsecured personal loans often have a higher interest rate than their equity-backed counterparts.